Welcome to the Disneyland Resort Hotels! Let’s eat some vegan food!

 Puff pastry with jam and (happy coincidence) most of the cocktail menu:

-Now we’ll go over the regular menu, which is not a character buffet, but a normal menu.
+That’s all I have for the Princess Breakfast!
+Now let’s move on to the lunch/dinner at Napa Rose.
+It is not a character buffet, but a normal menu.
 It is still very much recommended to get reservations though.

 They bring out bread before the meal, and our server checked and said that all of the normal breads have dairy and/or honey, but they have this gluten-free/vegan “allergy” bread that is very tasty!
 It’s reminiscent of pizza, with lots of garlic!